 1 Decision/action requested

-The Board is invited to approve the Terms of reference of the Board Strategy Group on Inclusiveness [INCLU]
+The Board is invited to approve the revised Terms of Reference of the Board Strategy Group on Inclusiveness [INCLU]

 2 References

 BOARD(22)136_024 ETSI Strategy

+BOARD(22)136a_008 Draft Terms of Reference for INCLU

 3 Rationale

-ETSI Board Meeting #136 discussed and agreed to explore the set-up of a Board Strategy Group dedicated to the topic of Inclusiveness.
-This additional Strategy Group is established following the Board's decision that particular attention shall be paid to this issue, as part of its work with ETSI Strategy.
+ETSI Board Meeting #136 discussed and agreed to explore the set-up of a Board Strategy Group dedicated to the topic of Inclusiveness, and Board Meeting 136a approved the arrangements, subject to further discussion on the Terms of Reference.

-The present document provides the Terms of Reference for the Group.
+On the morning of 30 March, the new Group held its initial meeting, which reviewed the original Terms of Reference proposal in the light of the discussions at Board 136a.
+The present document contains the outcome.

 4 Consequences and Implications

-The creation of the Strategy Group will facilitate the understanding of practical measures to improve inclusiveness in ETSI.
+The creation of the Strategy Group will facilitate the understanding and development of practical measures to improve inclusiveness in ETSI.
 Resource implications are not substantial.

 5 BOARD INCLU Terms of Reference